 Orders that can not be delivered and are returned to us will not be refunded shipping charges.
 We are not responsible for incorrect addresses or unclaimed items.
 If a returned order is requested to be reshipped, additional shipping charges will apply.
 When an order is shipped, an email with the tracking number is sent to the email address listed on the order.
 The tracking number is provided so the customer will be able to see an estimated date of delivery, failed delivery attempts and customs delays as well as other helpful information through the carrier's site.
 Once a package leaves the US, we recommend tracking the package through the destination country's website as USPS may not update or show customs info.
 USPS only delivers to the destination country's local mail service and is not the actual final delivery service.

 Orders shipped via USPS First Class US/International Mail are not insured and will not be refunded or replaced if the package is damaged or lost.
-We cannot put traces on USPS First Class International Mail packages.
+We cannot put traces on USPS First Class International Mail packages or provide additional info than what is listed on the carrier's site.
 Orders shipped via USPS Priority Mail (no signature required) will not be replaced if the package is listed as delivered on the carrier's site.
 Exceptions may apply on a case by case basis.